 - She is also the author of two books for CQ Press: CQ’s Desk Reference on American Criminal Justice and CQ’s Desk Reference on the American Courts ; and, editor of a three-volume series, Domestic Violence: From a Private Matter to a Federal Offense.
 She is a past contributor to The ABA Journal and has written articles for many national publications, including Salon, Newsweek and The National Law Journal.

-And now for something that is completely different – Ms. Barnes is the author of a book about book dedications called Tender, Tawdry & Timeless Book Dedications (2015).
-The book explores the history of book dedications and provides commentary on interesting and significant book dedications throughout the ages.
+- Now for something completely different – read Ms. Barnes book on book dedications called Tender, Tawdry & Timeless Book Dedications (2015).